 The National Lung Cancer Screening Trial (NLST), run by The National Cancer Institute, compared two ways of detecting lung cancer - through 3 annual low-dose, helical CT scans and standard chest x-ray.
 The findings revealed that participants who received low-dose helical CT scans had a 20 percent lower risk of dying from lung cancer than participants who received standard chest X-rays.

-Based on this study, physicians at Karmanos Cancer Center developed a new program called the Lung Cancer Screening Program centered around offering a yearly CT scan for three consecutive years for those who are at an increased risk of lung cancer.
+Based on this study, physicians at Karmanos Cancer Center developed a program called the Lung Cancer Screening Program centered around offering a yearly CT scan for those who are at an increased risk of lung cancer.

 If you have a patient who may be at an increased risk of developing lung cancer, or fits the demographics described below, you can refer them to our Lung Cancer Screening Program.